raganwald/raganwald.github.com/_posts/2016-01-19-command-pattern.md

 When the command pattern was first popularized, most people wrote desktop software and client-server software.
 Distributed software was relatively exotic.
 So naturally, the examples given of the command pattern in use were often those applicable to single users.
 Like "undo," or writing macros, or perhaps displaying a progress bar.

-But as we'll see, the underlying idea of the command pattern becomes partiularly interesting when we consider parallel and distributed software, whether we are thinking of job queues, thread pools, or algorithms that provide eventual consistency across a distributed system.
+But as we'll see, the underlying idea of the command pattern becomes particularly interesting when we consider parallel and distributed software, whether we are thinking of job queues, thread pools, or algorithms that provide eventual consistency across a distributed system.

 In 2016, software is parallel and distributed by default.
 And the command pattern deserves another look, with fresh eyes.

 ![](/assets/images/command/003.png)

-So let's have a look at the "canonical example" of the command patern, working with mutable data.
-Here's one such example, chosen because it fits on a couple of sldes:
+So let's have a look at the "canonical example" of the command pattern, working with mutable data.
+Here's one such example, chosen because it fits on a couple of sides:

 {% highlight javascript %}
 class Buffer {